-Three information commissions were found to be non-functional for varying lengths of time during the period under review, with all posts of commissioners being vacant.
-As of October 2022, two commissions were completely defunct.
+Four information commissions were found to be non-functional for varying lengths of time during the period under review, with all posts of commissioners being vacant.
+As of October 12, 2023, three commissions were completely defunct.
 In the absence of functioning commissions, information seekers have no reprieve under the RTI Act if they are unable to access information as per the provisions of the law.

-Jharkhand: The Chief Information Commissioner of the Jharkhand SIC, demitted office in November 2019.
+Jharkhand: The Chief Information Commissioner of the Jharkhand SIC demitted office in November 2019.
 Subsequently the lone information commissioner was also made the acting Chief, although no such explicit provision exists under the RTI Act.
 However, upon the completion of the tenure of the commissioner on May 8, 2020, the information commission has been without any commissioner, rendering it completely defunct.
-For the last 29 months, people seeking information from public authorities under the jurisdiction of the Jharkhand SIC have had no recourse to the independent appellate mechanism prescribed under the RTI Act if their right to information is violated.
+For more than 3 years, people seeking information from public authorities under the jurisdiction of the Jharkhand SIC have had no recourse to the independent appellate mechanism prescribed under the RTI Act for violation of their right to information.

-Tripura: The information commission of Tripura has been defunct since July 13, 2021 when the sole commissioner, who was the Chief, finished his tenure.
+Tripura: The information commission of Tripura became defunct on July 13, 2021 when the sole commissioner, who was the Chief, completed his tenure.
+The SIC has been defunct for the last 27 months.
 Since April 2019, this is the third time the commission has become defunct.
-It was defunct from April 2019 to September 2019, then from April 2020 to July 2020, and again since July 13, 2021.
+It was defunct from April 2019 to September 2019, then from April 2020 to July 2020 and now again since July 13, 2021.